Oesophagectomy

 Having an oesophagectomy

-Depending on where the cancer is in the oesophagus, there are two main ways the surgeon can do your operation:
+Depending on where the cancer is in the oesophagus, there are different types of surgery.
+The 2 main ways a surgeon can do your operation are a trans-thoracic or a trans-hiatal oesophagectomy.
+But some people may have keyhole surgery.

 The surgeon makes cuts in the tummy (abdomen) and chest to remove the part of the oesophagus that contains the cancer.
-This is also called a two-stage oesophagectomy.
-Sometimes they also make a cut in the neck, which is called a three-stage oesophagectomy.
+This is also called a 2 stage oesophagectomy.
+Sometimes they also make a cut in the neck, which is called a 3 stage oesophagectomy.

-After an oesophagectomy, the stomach will be in a higher position in the body than it was before.
+After surgery to the oesophagus, the stomach will be in a higher position in the body than it was before.
 It will be above, instead of below, the sheet of muscle (diaphragm) that divides the chest from the tummy.
 The stomach will also be smaller.
 This is because the surgeon has shaped it into a tube to replace the part of the oesophagus they removed.
-This will affect eating and drinking.
+This will affect how much you can eat and drink.

 Sometimes, it is not possible to join the stomach to the remaining part of the oesophagus.
 In this case, the surgeon uses a part of the large bowel (colon) to replace the part of the oesophagus they removed.
 Your cancer doctor will explain this in more detail if they think they might use this type of surgery.